thund3rsh0ck/ClashofClans-GoogleSheets/README.md

 # ClashofClans-GoogleSheets
 Connecting Clash of Clans API to Sheets for War Stats and Member Roster

+So far, we have Classic War Tracker and Member roster tracker.

 # Setup Instructions
 Step 1: Set Up Google Sheets API